 If you’re looking to grow a beard fit for a modern-day Alfie, you’re going to have to commit to the endeavor.
 After all, the process demands a lot of patience.
 Thankfully, once you’ve reached your desired length and thickness, all you need to worry about is a little maintenance and grooming.
 To do so, remember to regularly trim your beard around the edges to keep it looking neat and modern.
-Also, be sure to keep your beard healthy by routinely washing, combing and conditioning it.
-Doing so will help maintain a soft and smooth feel without any pesky knots or unsightly dandruff.
+Also, be sure to keep your beard healthy by routinely washing, combing, and conditioning it.
+Doing so will help maintain a soft and smooth feel without any pesky knots of unsightly dandruff.

 How to Get the Perfect Peaky Blinders Haircut